How to find backpacking and hiking partners

 Similar to Meetup, Down to Meet is an online platform that allows organizers to create their own groups.
 The platform is smaller, but I’ve included it here because a lot of established Meetup groups are now found on Down to Meet.

-This national organization is a co-ed hiking group that connects families with babies and young children to the outdoors and each other.
+Hike It Baby is a national organization is a co-ed hiking group that connects families with young children to the outdoors and each other.
 The hikes are organized and led by volunteer ambassadors.
 The group also has an active Facebook group and is a great resource if you have any questions about hiking with young children.
 Learn more about their family hikes on their website.

 Hiking Groups for Women

 Women Who Hike is a worldwide organization that empowers women on and off the trail.
 They have Facebook groups and volunteer ambassadors that lead hikes in all 50 states.
 Through their Facebook groups you can find a group hike to join, or connect with other women for unofficial hikes or hiking trips.
 If you’re not on Facebook you can become a member (membership costs $16).
 Women Who Hike members receive a patch and a sticker and receive notices for all group hikes and events via email.